-NOTICE is hereby given that there will be an annual meeting of stockholders of Supercity Realty Development Corporation (SRDC) on Wednesday, 28 June 2017 at 2 o'clock in the afternoon at the Roof Deck (Function Room No. 3) of the Prestige Tower located along Ortigas Jr. Road in Ortigas Center, Pasig City.
+NOTICE is hereby given that there will be an annual meeting of stockholders of Supercity Realty Development Corporation (SRDC) on Wednesday, 28 June 2017.
+The time and venue will be announced shortly as soon as physical arrangements have been finalized.
 The agenda will be as follows: